jpodavalos/Motor-PID-Controller-using-Arduino-Matlab/README.md

 How to use:
-* Edit COMPORT of Matlab code (PIDController.m) and Run handles.s = serial('COM5');
+* Edit COMPORT of Matlab code (PIDController.m) and run the GUI

+handles.s = serial('COM5');

 * Input P, I, D, and target speed (in RPM) values